agent-reed/WildWikisWest/_posts/2019-08-07-datylovpassincident.md

 subtitle: A soviet trekking expedition leads to the unexplained death of 9 scientists
 date: 2019-08-07
 link: https://en.wikipedia.org/wiki/Dyatlov_Pass_incident
 linkText: The Dyatlov Pass incident refers to the deaths of nine skiers/hikers in the northern Ural Mountains, in the former Soviet Union, between the 1st and 2nd of February, 1959, due to unclear circumstances.
-The experienced trekking group, who were all from the Ural Polytechnical Institute, had established a camp on the slopes of Kholat Syakhl, in an area now named in honor of the group's leader, Igor Dyatlov.
-During the night, something caused them to tear their way out of their tents and flee the campsite, all while inadequately dressed for the heavy snowfall and sub-zero temperatures.
 author: Andrew G
 image: dyatlovpassincident.jpg
 tags: